29 Types of Frogs in Mississippi

 The Greenhouse Frog is found from the Gulf Coast states into central Texas and eastward through Louisiana, Arkansas, and Missouri.

-These types of frogs in Mississippi are known for their loud mating calls, which can be heard at a great distance.
+These frogs in Mississippi are known for their loud mating calls, which can be heard at a great distance.

 Male greenhouses will call to females by croaking loudly and continuously while floating on the water’s surface.